Spaghetti Arrabbiata: A Spicy Pasta Dish

 Note: If you are not sure which cheese to use here’s a quick flavor profile on both of them compared.
 Pecorino Romano is saltier and tangy, whereas Parmigiano Reggiano is nutty and a bit milder.
 To me this is a personal preference on which one to go with.
 I honestly love them both but I typically have Parmigiano Reggiano on hand more often.

 2 teaspoons fine sea salt (more if needed after you taste the sauce)

 2 cloves garlic, crushed (or 2 tsp of minced garlic)

 2 tsp tomato paste

-Heat 2 tsp of olive oil in a pan, add the garlic and sauté for about a minute.
-Next, add in the pepper flakes and 2 tsp of the tomato paste, after a few minutes add in the crushed tomatoes.
+Heat olive oil in a pan, add the garlic and sauté for about a minute (make sure it is on low heat when you add garlic so it doesn’t burn).
+Next, add pepper flakes and tomato paste, after a few minutes add chopped tomatoes.
 Simmer for about 10 to 15 minutes to thicken up.

 Next, cook the pasta in salted boiling water until al dente.
 Reserve about 1/4 cup of the pasta water to add to the sauce.
 Drain and add the pasta and pasta water to the sauce.
 Toss with parsley and Parmigiano-Reggiano or you can use Pecorino, salt to taste.

 Keywords: meals, Spaghetti Arrabbiata, Spaghetti, Italian Dishes